Becoming a More Complete Professional (1/2)

 Negotiation requires three elements:

 To satisfy these elements, consider the following example.

-By “sweetening the deal” with “objective criteria” using quantifiable measures to justify singer’s evidenced physical infirmities, both parties assume understanding of each side’s purpose.
+By “sweetening the deal” with “objective criteria” using quantifiable measures to justify the singer’s evidenced physical infirmities, both parties assume an understanding of each side’s purpose.
 Their compromise shows recognition and desire to accommodate the other’s weaknesses.

 If accepted, both parties suggest they identified what each side wants and why.
-Thus, parties satisfy mutual purpose.
+Thus, parties satisfy their mutual purpose.

 If accepted, the proposal also suggests mutual meaning.

 For example, each party probably infers what the other intends with its offer because they presumably recognize each parties’ adverse “interests.”

 The added value of catering to compensate for physical limitations in matching opera house objectives shows a “win-win.”